Our Board of Trustees

 Zainab Umar, Trustee

 Zainab serves as the communications lead at the Mo Ibrahim Foundation, a think tank focused on African governance and leadership.
 She is responsible for all the Foundation’s communications across all channels and leads the Foundation’s youth initiative, Now Generation Network.
 She also sits on the Steering Committee for the African Youth Network Movement.
 Zainab began her career in local government working for public libraries across London and has significant PR and reputation management experience across multiple markets.
 She was a recipient of the 2020 Gold SABRE awards for a public relations campaign.

-We employ a team of 31 dedicated staff, including two programme team members who are based in Nairobi.
+We employ a team of 31 dedicated staff, including three programme team members who are based in Nairobi and Accra.